landsofascension/game-core/README.md

 # game-core

-Core program for the game
+Core program for the Lands of Ascension game

 ## dev requisites